haiku/website/content/guides/virtualizing/kvm.md

 sudo pacman -Syu qemu virt-manager
 ```

-Make sure to enable `libvirtd`, which is not enabled by default.
+Make sure to enable `libvirtd`, which is not enabled by default:

 ```sh
 sudo systemctl enable --now libvirtd